anshikagoel68/SentimentBot/README.md

 # Chatbot with Sentiment Analysis (SentimentBot)

-A production-grade, modular Python chatbot that conducts conversations and performs comprehensive sentiment analysis.

-## Goal

-Most of the chatbots just reply, but they don’t understand emotions.
-They treat everything as just text, without really knowing if the user is happy, disappointed, stressed, or excited.
+This project features a production-grade, modular Python chatbot that not only responds intelligently but also understands user emotions through comprehensive, multi-layer sentiment analysis.
+Unlike traditional chatbots that treat all text the same, this system evaluates how the user feels throughout the conversation.

-My chatbot is designed to fix that by performing sentiment analysis at two levels:
+To achieve this, the chatbot performs sentiment analysis at two levels:

-### Tier 1- Conversation-Level Analysis
+### Level 1- Conversation-Level Analysis

-* It keeps the full conversation history.
-* At the end, it analyzes all user messages and reports:
+At the macro level, the chatbot analyzes the entire conversation history to:

-* Overall sentiment from -1 (negative) to +1 (positive),
+* Compute an overall sentiment score (from -1 to +1)
-* How many messages were positive, negative, or neutral,
+* Count positive, negative, and neutral messages
-* And whether the mood improved, declined, or stayed stable.
+* Detect emotional trends (improving, declining, or stable)

+This provides a complete picture of the user’s emotional journey.

-### Tier 2- Statement-Level Analysis
+### Level 2- Statement-Level Analysis

-* For every user message, it shows
+At the micro level, each individual message is assessed for:

-* Sentiment label (positive / negative / neutral).
+* Sentiment label (positive / negative / neutral)
-* A numeric score and confidence,
+* Polarity score and confidence
-* Subjectivity and other components.
+* Subjectivity and other linguistic features

-This allows tracking mood shifts across the chat.
-So you get both the big-picture mood and per-message analysis.

-### Additional Enhancements
+This enables fine-grained tracking of how the user’s mood shifts message by message.

+**Together, these two layers allow the chatbot to understand not just what the user says—but how they feel—resulting in a more emotionally aware conversational experience.**

+## Features

+* **Multi-layer Sentiment Analysis:** Uses both VADER and TextBlob for precise emotional understanding.
+* **Conversation-Level Insights:** Aggregates overall sentiment, message distribution, and mood trends.
+* **Statement-Level Insights:** Per-message polarity, subjectivity, sentiment label, and confidence.
-* **Modular Architecture**: Clean separation of concerns (chatbot, analyzer, interface)
+* **Modular Architecture:** Clean separation of sentiment logic, chatbot logic, and user interface.
-* **Production-Grade Code**: Comprehensive error handling and logging
-* **Full Test Suite**: 20+ unit tests covering both tiers
+* **Conversation History Tracking:** Stores all messages along with metadata and sentiment metrics.
-* **JSON Export**: Save sentiment analysis results for later analysis
+* **JSON Export:** Saves full chat sessions with all sentiment analysis results.
-* **Session Summaries**: Statistics about conversation duration and message counts
-* **Subjectivity Scoring**: Measures how subjective user messages are
-* **Interactive CLI**: User-friendly command-line interface with help
+* **Production-Ready Structure:** Well-organized, testable, and extensible design.

 ## Project Structure